jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 Received this error for cluster_001

-"Error: some pairwise worst-1kbp identities are below the minimum allowed value of 25.0%.
-Please remove offending sequences or lower the --min_1kbp_identity threshold and try again."
+`Error: some pairwise worst-1kbp identities are below the minimum allowed value of 25.0%.
+Please remove offending sequences or lower the --min_1kbp_identity threshold and try again.`

 O_Utg7906 was found to have a low worst-1kbp identity with all other contigs in the cluster.
 An example of results below